-- 675 The cloud particle properties in the long-term behaviour are very similar for both states.
+- Homogeneous freezing of aqueous solution droplets at low temperatures (T < 235 K) is a possible pathway for the formation of subvisible cirrus clouds at low vertical updraughts.
+Thus, the question about the dominance of formation mechanisms for these thin clouds remains open (homogeneous vs. heterogeneous nucleation). - In unperturbed weak large-scale updraughts subvisible cirrus clouds can exist in two different qualitative states, reaching either a stable equilibrium point (stable focus) in the long-term behaviour or experiencing oscillation behaviour in a limit cycle scenario.
+The state depends on external parameters as large-scale updraught and temperature, respectively. - The cloud particle properties in the long-term behaviour are very similar for both states.
 Therefore, we cannot decide from values of mass and/or number concentrations in a certain range in which state the cloud might be.
-Even if we had more measurements, we probably would not be able to decide between the two states just using the Eulerian measurements without a Lagrangian point of view. - 680 We might derive a minimal model for SVCs from the bifurcation diagram in the following way.
+Even if we had more measurements, we probably would not be able to decide between the two states just using the Eulerian measurements without a Lagrangian point of view.

+We might derive a minimal model for SVCs from the bifurcation diagram in the following way.
 If we assume that SVCs are well approximated by their attractors, we could express cloud variables and relative humidity by a simple damped harmonic oscillator of the form with $x \in \{N_c, q_c, RH_i\}$ and parameters $\kappa = \kappa(w, T)$ and $\omega = \omega(w, T)$, respectively. κ describes damping, whereas ω represents oscillation frequency. κ, ω can be determined using eigenvalues λ_i for damping and oscillations in the stable focus case ($\kappa \neq 0$).
-For the limit cycle case ($\kappa = 0$), periods as obtained from the Poincaré section (see figure 11) can be used for describing ω .
-Such a minimal model could be used for representing SVCs in large-scale models and can be seen as a prototype for new generation cloud parameterisations.
-These models describe the structure of clouds in terms
+For the limit cycle case ($\kappa = 0$), periods as obtained from the Poincaré section (see Fig. 11) can be used for describing ω .
+Such a minimal model could be used for representing SVCs in large-scale models and can be seen as a prototype for new-generation cloud parameterisations.
+These models describe the structure of clouds in terms of cloud variables and environmental conditions.
+They could be used for describing such structures embedded into a coarse-grid model.
+However, further research in this direction is necessary in order to proceed from pure model prototypes to useful cloud parameterisations.

-$$\ddot{x} + \kappa \dot{x} + \omega x = 0, \tag{31}$$
+$\ddot{x} + \kappa \dot{x} + \omega x = 0, \tag{31}$